JingWang-RU/JingWang-RU.github.io/_posts/2023-03-08-businessplan.md

 description:
 ---

+slogan: Come for the Tea, Stay for the Experience

 ## Executive Summary:
 Our tea house, named "Xiao Xiao Shen Tea Haven," will be located in a prime commercial area, targeting individuals (students, parents, care givers, workers) who are looking for a cozy and tranquil environment to relax and enjoy high-quality tea, pastries, and light meals.
 We will offer a unique and diverse selection of tea blends from different regions of the world, paired with delicious pastries and light meals, to provide an unforgettable experience to our customers.